d-etienne/brain-games/README.md

 # Brain Games

+In order to build production, in the top level directory, run:

+`make prod`

 ## Project Goal & Description

 Goal: to assist students with developing and strengthing their cognitive abilities through playing mini-games that challenge and improve various cognitive skills.